two become one: jonathan anderson on his first loewe fragrances

-The accompanying campaign film, shot by Alasdair McLellan and starring Deutschland 83's Jonas Nay and Lisa Tomaschewsky, plays on the idea of this romantic exchange, documenting an imaginary conversation between a man and a woman after they've spent their first night together.
-"If you could do anything today, what would it be, anything at all?" asks Jonas, sat across from Lisa, bare-chested, at the kitchen table.
-"I had so many things in mind, but now none of them seem to matter…" she replies in a mise-en-scène that's as lustful, charged and provocative as the scents themselves.
+The accompanying campaign film — shot by Alasdair McLellan and starring German TV series Deutschland 83's Jonas Nay and Lisa Tomaschewsky — plays on the idea of this romantic exchange, documenting an imaginary conversation between a man and a woman after they've spent their first night together.
+"If you could do anything today, what would it be, anything at all?" asks Jonas, sitting across from Lisa, bare-chested, at the kitchen table.
+"I had so many things in mind, but now none of them seem to matter…" she replies in a mise-en-scène that's as lustful, charged, and provocative as the scents themselves.
 "I wanted to capture a moment flush with possibility and uncertainty," Jonathan reveals.
 "When I saw Jonas and Lisa in Deutschland 83, I thought they were very talented, and they conveyed that playful tension and innocence so well."

-In an industry where image is everything, Jonathan's reinvention of the Loewe brand is a modern day fashion success story.
-Working around the idea of 'Past, Present and Future', he has repositioned the 170-year-old brand as more than just a fashion house, but a major player on the cultural landscape.
-From the re-issuing of old photographic works by Steven Klein for the ready-to-wear, to the reimagining of botanical images by German photographer Karl Blossfeldt (1895-1932) for the fragrance, to Loewe's continued presence at Miami Art Basel and his on-going work for the Loewe Foundation; Loewe is as much a curator of art and culture, or cultural instigator, as it is a fashion house.
+In an industry where image is everything, Jonathan's reinvention of the Loewe brand is a modern-day fashion success story.
+Working around the idea of "Past, Present, and Future," he has repositioned the 170-year-old brand as more than just a fashion house, as a major player on the cultural landscape.
+Jonathan has re-issued old photographic works by Steven Klein for the ready-to-wear collection, reimagined botanical images by German photographer Karl Blossfeldt (1895-1932) for the fragrance, given Loewe an annual presence at Miami Art Basel, and worked continuously for the Loewe Foundation.
+Loewe is as much a curator of art and culture — a cultural instigator — as it is a fashion house.
 It's the whole package.
-"In order to give a meaningfully twist to something rooted and classic, we have to insert it into the context of the times we live in," Jonathan says of his ambition to interweave the brand into a world beyond fashion.
+"In order to give a meaningful twist to something rooted and classic, we have to insert it into the context of the times we live in," Jonathan says of his ambition to interweave the brand into a world beyond fashion.
 "Art and craft inspires what I do, but it is never a direct reference.
-It could be as simple as putting me in a certain mind-set which then informs my work.
+It could be as simple as putting me in a certain mindset which then informs my work.
 I am fascinated by the commercial.
 I want both Loewe and J.W.Anderson to succeed."

 And succeed they will.
-This November, to mark the brand's 170th anniversary, Loewe opened their first flagship store in Madrid.
-Housed in a landmark 19th century building, in Madrid's Salamanca district, the three-storey building perfectly encapsulates Jonathan's vision for Loewe.
-There are Spanish limestone details, artworks by Spanish artist García Lorca and British artists Edmund de Waal and Richard Smith, and a flower shop inspired by the life and work of pioneering British florist and author Constance Spry.
+This November, to mark the brand's 170th anniversary, Loewe opened its first flagship store in Madrid.
+Housed in a landmark 19th-century building in Madrid's Salamanca district, the three-story space perfectly encapsulates Jonathan's vision for Loewe.
+There are Spanish limestone details; artworks by Spanish artist Federico García Lorca and British artists Edmund de Waal and Richard Smith; a flower shop inspired by the life and work of pioneering British florist and author Constance Spry.
 To accompany the store launch, Loewe hosted a two-week exhibition at the Real Jardín Botánico showcasing just some of the imagery celebrating the rich history of the brand.

 The anniversary also saw the publishing of a large-scale, 600-page tome documenting the history of Loewe from inception to the present day.
-Edited by independent mag publisher Luis Venegas, and titled Past, Present, Future, the book celebrates everything from editorial photography, to campaign images, archive pieces, artisanal works and more.
+Edited by independent magazine publisher Luis Venegas, and titled Past, Present, Future, the book celebrates everything from editorial photography to campaign images, archive pieces, artisanal works, and more.
 "It's not a book to be precious with," Jonathan told the press.
 "Its a hefty block of paper that's meant to be used and engaged with, documenting the entire universe of the brand until now, indicating where it stands today and where it might go next."